gitkraken/MCP-Docs/MCP/01-installation.md

 ### GitLens

-With the latest version of [GitLens](https://www.gitkraken.com/gitlens) you can install the MCP Server easily from the command palette.
+With the latest version of [GitLens](https://www.gitkraken.com/gitlens) you can install the MCP Server easily from the command palette in VS Code, Cursor, and other IDEs based on VS Code.

 ![](../_images/install-gitlens.png)